davidazulay9573/chatgpt-clone/README.md

 # ChatgptClone
 This project allows users to create new conversations with the bot or continue existing ones.

 You can interact with the bot by sending a message via the search field.

-The left-hand menu shows the conversation history.
+The left-hand menu shows the conversation history,
 By clicking on a conversation from the list, you'll be redirected to the corresponding chat at /chat/:id.

 Alternatively, you can start a new conversation by sending a message through the main path.

 ## Run
 ```